 Our opening weekend of racing at Pittsburgh International Race Complex was the first event run on the expanded track.
 The addition of the 1.2 mile South Track stretched the facility out to a heart pounding 2.8 miles.
 171 racers competed – a new record.
 The following weekend at Schenley saw 130 vintage cars provide spectacular racing.
 The races were broadcast on cable and streamed on-line .

 Automotive artist and award winning author Dwight Knowlton created our poster featuring the iconic Ferrari 250 GTO leading the pack around the Schenley Park road course followed by a 1964 Fiat Abarth 1000TC, a 1972 Alfa Romeo Spider and a 1955 Maserati 300S.
 Dwight came to town and served as our Grand Marshal – he has become an ambassador for us through the international automotive community!

-By most accounts 2016 was one of our best events ever in terms of events, attendance and donations!
+By most accounts, 2016 was one of our best events ever in terms of attendance, sunny weather and donations!
 We donated a record $405,500 – this was the sixth year in a row and the 10th time in the last 12 years that a new record has been set, bringing our 34 year charity donation total to $4,752,000.

 The weather was flawless throughout July and for all 10 days.
 A record 3,200 cars were on display at Schenley Park and all events were full.

 The racing was exciting on both weekends.
 For the first time we expanded the Historics at Pitt Race to a 3-day race. that saw some great racing.
 We introduced the “Legends of Schenley Park” program to recognize racers who have competed in the Park for 15 or more years.
 Look for this to become an annual gathering.